Natasha Dowie

-Natasha Khalila Dowie (born 30 June 1988) is an English footballer who plays as a striker for Women's Super League club Liverpool on loan from Reading.
+Natasha Khalila Dowie (born 30 June 1988) is an English former footballer.
 She represented the England women's national football team at the youth level before making her senior international debut in 2009.
 Dowie played for the London teams Watford, Fulham and Charlton Athletic, and then spent five years with Everton before transferring to FA WSL clubs Liverpool Ladies in November 2012 and Doncaster Rovers Belles in 2016.
 She also spent three periods on loan with Melbourne Victory of the Australian W-League in 2015, 2016, and 2017 and played for Boston Breakers in the National Women's Soccer League (NWSL) in 2016 and 2017.

+Dowie announced her retirement from football on 21 September 2023, and is now in the role of women's ambassador for Liverpool FC.